nccratliri-ml-wp/vocal-annotation-frontend/README.md

 **Import and Export Data as CSV File:** Easily import and export annotation data in CSV format for compatibility with other tools and analysis.

-**AI Annotation Support with WhisperSeg:** Utilize the WhisperSeg AI tool to automate annotation tasks.
+**AI Annotation Support with WhisperSeg:** Utilize the WhisperSeg AI tool to automate annotation tasks, train and finetune custom models.

 ## Installation

 1. Fork the repository to your local machine.
 2. Navigate to the project directory react-annotation-interface.
-3. run the following command in the terminal to install dependencies:
+3. Run the following command in the terminal to install dependencies:
 ```
 npm install
 ```